Andrew Benintendi Player Props: White Sox vs. Tigers

-The Chicago White Sox and Andrew Benintendi, who went 1-for-4 last time in action, battle Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .447 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Michael Lorenzen and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

+He had two hits (going 2-for-5 with a triple and an RBI) in his most recent appearance against the Tigers.

 Andrew Benintendi Game Info & Props vs. the Tigers